-To be confident in yourself and have a happy dating life, it doesn’t matter if you are successful in your career or have a full social calendar.
-When you spend time with men who don’t treat you well, odds are you will not feel very empowered or successful no matter what your situation is.
-These negative feelings can even start to change how you see yourself.
+To have some confidence in yourself and have a happy dating life, it doesn’t matter if you are successful in your career or other areas of your life.
+When you spend time with men who don’t treat you well, odds are you will not feel very empowered or successful.
+These negative feelings can bring you down.
+But it doesn’t have to be like this.

 You can change your perspective on your dating life so that you don’t accept suboptimal treatment from men or let it affect your self-confidence.
 How can you approach dating from a new direction to start getting the sort of super treatment from men that you deserve?
 You can discover how to empower yourself in a relationship.

 Two Women with Two Very Different Dating Strategies

 If a man you’re dating doesn’t show you the sort of respect or effort you expect, that’s his problem not yours.
 But, if you put up with behavior you don’t like, then you have a problem.
 You have the choice of staying with that man and allowing him to hurt your self-confidence or cutting your ties.

 You can empower yourself to make decisions about your love life and men based on how well they treat you, without worrying about losing them or being alone.
 The following stories are about two women who were faced with the same situation with men whose behavior they didn’t like.
 One woman didn’t know how to set standards in dating but the other one did.
 Each chose different ways of dealing with the problem and faced different consequences as a result.